yh1126611/promoter_methylation_calculations/README.md

 # 5. [compute_tvd.R](./compute_tvd/compute_tvd.R)
 ## System requirement
-Runs on R. Tested on Rstudio/2025.09.2+418 "Cucumberleaf Sunflower" Release powered by R version 4.4.1.
+Runs on R. Tested on Rstudio/2025.09.2+418 “Cucumberleaf Sunflower” Release powered by R version 4.4.1.
 No non-standard hardware required.
 ## Installation guide
-No installation required.
+Packages `data.table` must be installed in R prior to usage.
 ## Demo
 Declare function `compute_tvd_pvalues()` from script.
 Find inputs compute_tvd/MP_wg_hg38.tsv (MP of all CpGs on hg38 genome) and compute_tvd/MP_TSS_hg38.tsv (MP and distance from TSS for all TSS-vicinal (±10,000 bp) CpGs on hg38).
 Run function via
 ```